Hot Springs Flute Ensemble's

 A panel of judges will interview and score all applicants.

-Students will be notified of the audition outcome after all judges have finalized their scoring and reported to the Scholarship Chairman, immediately after the audition.
+Students will be notified of the audition outcome immediately after the audition, once all judges have finalized their scoring and reported it to the Scholarship Chairman.

 HSFE BOARD APPROVED 04/18/2009